angulostephanie/Flost/README.md

 2. START SERVER: Run the following command
 ```

-### Install APK
-1. Install Android Studio
-2. Open AVD Manager and turn on an emulator (with Google Play Services)
-3. In the emulator, go to Google Play store and update Google Play Services
-4. Drag the given APK file into the emulator screen.
-Your emulator will install the Flost app

 ### Add SHA 1 key
 You won't be able to use Firebase authentication until you add your project's SHA1 key to the firebase project.
 We will add you as a project Firebase member of Flost.
+Make sure you have the project on Android Studio
-1. Go to your Android Project
+1. Go to the Flost Android Project
 2. On the right hand side, click on Gradle
 3. Navigate to :app -> Tasks -> android -> signingReport.
 Double click on it
 4. Copy the generated SHA1 key under the variant name "debug"